Lola Montez: Early life

 Shortly after their arrival in India, Edward Gilbert died of cholera.
-Her mother, who was then 19, married Lieutenant Patrick Craigie the following year.
+Her mother, who was then 19, married Lieutenant Patrick Craigie the next year.
 Craigie quickly came to care for the young Eliza, but her spoiled and half-wild ways concerned him greatly.
 Eventually, it was agreed she would be sent back to Britain to attend school, staying with Craigie's father in Montrose, Scotland.
 But the "queer, wayward little Indian girl" rapidly became known as a mischief-maker.
 On one occasion, she stuck flowers into the wig of an elderly man during a church service; on another, she ran through the streets naked.

 At the age of ten, Eliza was moved again—this time to Sunderland, England, where her stepfather's older sister, Catherine Rae, set up a boarding school in Monkwearmouth with her husband.
 Eliza continued her education there.
-Eliza's determination and temper were to become her trademarks.
+Her determination and temper became her trademarks.
 Her stay in Sunderland lasted only a year, as she was then transferred to a school in Camden Place (now Camden Crescent), Bath, for a more sophisticated education.

-In 1837, sixteen-year-old Eliza eloped with Lieutenant Thomas James, and they married.
+In 1837, 16-year-old Eliza eloped with Lieutenant Thomas James.
 The couple separated five years later, in Calcutta, India, and she became a professional dancer under a stage name.

 When she had her London debut as "Lola Montez, the Spanish dancer" in June 1843, she was recognised as "Mrs. James".
 The resulting notoriety hampered her career in England, so she departed for the continent, where she had success in Paris and Warsaw.
 At this time, she was almost certainly accepting favours from a few wealthy men, and was regarded by many as a courtesan.